 On some occasions, a little bit of muscle soreness can be considered to be pleasant, after all, you have worked hard and sweat it out to reach this new level of strength.
 But in case the muscle tenderness gets worse, it is definitely a matter of concern, causing a great amount of pain in the gluteus maximus.

-When just getting decked up or even the simple act of picking up your bag feels like a task than the exercise itself, you perhaps are dealing with DOMS—or delayed onset muscle soreness.
+When just getting decked up or even the simple act of picking up your bag feels more like a task than the exercise itself, you perhaps are dealing with DOMS—or delayed onset muscle soreness.
 This is typically caused during the time of workout, because exercise causes the little micro-tears in your muscles, and when those fibers restore is when you start gaining mass and strength.
-Paying meticulous attention to post-workout recovery is of prime importance, hence most people focus on taking long ice baths, expensive massages and medications to help them reach a stage of recovery.
+Paying meticulous attention to post-workout recovery is of prime importance, hence most people focus on taking long ice baths, expensive massages, and medications to help them reach a stage of recovery.
 But it is important to note that the most effective way to relieve muscle tension is actually through the kind of food you intake.

 Eggs: Protein is the important building block of muscles, hence adding a good protein source like eggs, during or afterward an intensive endurance workout may help condense the peril of DOMS.
 This protein-rich food can be prepared in a bazillion ways and delivers a heavy dose of nutrients in each portion.
 Additionally, the protein quality delivered from an egg is exclusively suited to fighting soreness of muscles and promotes healthy muscle growth.
-Each egg is a power-house of approximately 6 grams of protein that come from all vital amino acids.
-You also get vital vitamins and minerals, specifically vitamins A, E and K along with B vitamins through regular egg consumption.
+Each egg is a powerhouse of approximately 6 grams of protein that come from all vital amino acids.
+You also get vital vitamins and minerals, specifically vitamins A, E, and K along with B vitamins through regular egg consumption.
 Eggs are also a remarkable source of leucine, which is associated with muscle retrieval.

 Salmon: Salmon falls into the category of protein and healthy fat, both of which play a fundamental role in rebuilding and fixing muscle.
-Each salmon serving delivers rich, high levels of healthy omega-3 fatty acids which are known for battling inflammation, enhancing the flow of blood to muscles during a fitness training, lessening muscle soreness and plummeting swelling.
+Each salmon serving delivers rich, high levels of healthy omega-3 fatty acids which are known for battling inflammation, enhancing the flow of blood to muscles during fitness training, and lessening muscle soreness and plummeting swelling.

 Turmeric: This powdered gold plays a very important role in healing various wounds and injuries.
-A curcumin supplement is very effective in reducing the discomfort linked with delayed onset muscle soreness, reduces the impact of injury and improves recovery of muscle performance.
+A curcumin supplement is very effective in reducing the discomfort linked with delayed onset muscle soreness, reduces the impact of injury, and improves recovery of muscle performance.
 One must add a substantial sprinkle of curcumin-loaded turmeric to eggs, milk, and smoothies to get the effect.

 So wait no more, stock your kitchens and refrigerators with these healthy ingredients, and start feeling the difference for yourself.